melatech/WiproNews-Android/README.md

-# WiproNews
+# WiproNews - MVVM clean Architecture

-## This is an android technical assignment for Wipro
+## Android technical assignment for Wipro

+This app shows a list of the latest news headlines taken from different websites around the internet.
+I have implemented an advance ### SearchView mechanism